miracelwhipp/pacifists-of-the-caribbean/README.md

 #### Boarding Combat

-These actions are executed simultaneously.
-For each **boarding combat action** the player on this ship rolls as many dice as
-**crew** tokens are assigned to that action.
+These actions are executed simultaneously. **Boarding combat actions** that are on a side where there is at least one **sea** tile present are skipped.
+For each **boarding combat action** left the player on this ship rolls as many dice as **crew** tokens are assigned to that action.
 Every **4**, **5** and **6** rolled counts as one _success_.
 Count the number of _successes_.
-These are the number of casualties.
+These are the number of casualties the opposing ship takes.
 After every player determined the number of casualties for their boarding actions, the casualties are removed from the ships on the side of the boarding actions.
 Remove casualties first from the side facing the attacking ship and from the other side afterwards.

 Should a ship run out of **crew** tokens now, the players lose the game.